andrewvieau/avAstro/src/blog/workflow.md

 ---

-title: 'Sitecore Workflows that Work'
+title: "Sitecore Workflows that Work"
-pubDate: 2025-11-05
+pubDate: 2025-11-01
-description: 'Whether you’re on SitecoreAI, XM, or XP, these tips and tricks can streamline your content creation.'
+description: "Whether you’re on SitecoreAI, XM, or XP, these tips and tricks can streamline your content creation."
-author: 'Andrew'
+author: "Andrew"
 image:
-    url: '/images/workflogo.jpg'
+  url: "/images/workflogo.jpg"
-    alt: 'A parody of the poster for the movie Flow, with the word work in front of it and the Sitecore logo covering the cat.'
+  alt: "A parody of the poster for the movie Flow, with the word work in front of it and the Sitecore logo covering the cat."
 tags: ["Sitecore", "Workflow", "featured"]
 ---

 This was intended to be a **simple** companion post to my Sitecore User Group Workflow presentation.

 But as I typed out my talk track, I kept finding myself wanting to elaborate on everything.
 I started going down rabbit holes of information that were way beyond the scope of what I was looking to write.
 So long story short: I’m taking a cue from my MVP Mentor [Carlos Rodriguez](https://sabor413blog.wordpress.com/2023/10/07/writing-good-sitecore-blogs), and this is now the first in a 3 part series on workflow.
 Tentatively, here are the topics I aim to address: